RocketMan/solaris-userland-legacy/README.md

     $ cd (component-dir) ; gmake publish

 # Copyright
-Copyright (c) 2020 Jim Mason <jmason at ibinx dot com>.
+Copyright &copy; 2020 Jim Mason.
 All rights reserved.

 This repository is adapted from code Copyright (c) 2010, 2019, Oracle and/or its affiliates.
 All rights reserved.